dobestan/awesome-django/README.md

 * [djangular](https://github.com/appliedsec/djangular/) - A reusable Django app that provides better integration and tools for Angular.js.
 * [django-js-reverse](https://github.com/ierror/django-js-reverse) - Javascript url handling for Django that doesn't hurt.

+## WYSIWYG Editors

+* [django-summernote](https://github.com/summernote/django-summernote/) - Summernote is a simple WYSIWYG editor. django-summernote allows you to embed Summernote into Django very handy.
+Support admin mixins and widgets.

 ## Wiki apps

 * [django-wiki](https://github.com/django-wiki/django-wiki) A wiki system with complex functionality for simple integration and a superb interface.
 Store your knowledge with style: Use django models.
-* [waliki](https://github.com/mgaitan/waliki) An extensible wiki app for Django with a Git backend.
+* [waliki](https://github.com/mgaitan/waliki) An extensiblewiki app for Django with a Git backend.

 ## Workflows